 Figure 2: Russia’s first day of the intervention in Ukraine (Source: Newsmap.pl)

 The military operation seems to have three main objectives.
-The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the black Sea and the Sea of Azov in the South of Ukraine, and the takeover/encirclement of Kiev, for a potential regime change.
+The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the black Sea and the Sea of Azov in the South of Ukraine, and the encirclement of Kiev, for a potential regime change.
 This could be used in providing a “neutralization” and a decentralization of Ukraine.
-What is certain is that the advancement of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West (if they happen) in the short term.
+What is certain is that the advancement of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.

-Having said that, the operation in Ukraine shows the strong cooperation between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West, will very likely, reinforce Belarussian position in having strong relations with its ally, even if its troops would not be directly involved in the conflict.
+Having said that, the operation in Ukraine shows the strong cooperation between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian relations, even if Belarussian troops would not be directly involved in the conflict.

 February 25th, 2022